Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ```
 #### Images not rendering on old browsers

-A quick lookup on [Caniuse.com](https://caniuse.com/webp) showed that older versions of all browsers especially Safari did not support the WebP image format.
+A quick search on [Caniuse.com](https://caniuse.com/webp) showed that older versions of all browsers, especially Safari, did not support the WebP image format.
 The picture tag in HTML was added to offer a fallback to a JPG format for these browsers. [faqcode4u.com](https://www.faqcode4u.com/faq/414363/responsive-image-picture-vs-img-with-srcset-fallback-issue) was helpful in figuring this out.
 HTML for the pages was validated again in the [HTML Validator](https://validator.w3.org/).

-For the background images in CSS, it was opted to switch back the Home Page Landing Background Image, The About Us section Background Image and the flip card profile photo to JPG format again as they were useful for positioning of the other elements.
+For the background images in CSS, it was opted to switch back the Home Page Landing Background Image, The About Us section Background Image and the Flip Card Profile Photo to JPG format again as they were useful for positioning of the other elements.
 The website was tested again for performance and it was found that there was only a .2s delay for the JPG images.
-The Contact Page Background Image was left as WebP as the contact form had good contrast anyway without it.
+The Contact Page Background Image was left as WebP as the contact form had good contrast without it.

-#### Other Issues
+#### Unfixed Bugs

 The Audio players on certain iOS devices were not centering properly.
 It was suggested to pass the CSS through an online [Autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes for all popular browsers.
-This did not solve the problem but it was decided to keep the prefixes anyway.
+This did not solve the problem but it was decided to keep the prefixes in case of other issues.

-iOS seems to disregard the width and height given to radio buttons.
+The Radio buttons do not show up as intended on iOS devices, they are too small and don't respond to the styles written.
+After some research it seemed that JS was needed to fix this or using a jQuery plug-in.
+[This video](https://www.youtube.com/watch?v=rR1Yu1fMUk0) shows how to customise them for iOS using only HTML and CSS but this wasn't what I was looking for, for this project.

 [Back to Top](#table-of-contents)